klliarop/Glitchboxx/README.md

 ## Troubleshooting

 - **After server restart:**
-  - You have to repeat step 3 of Setup Instructions (for setting up VPN server)
+  - You have to repeat step 6 of Setup Instructions (WireGuard VPN Server Setup)
   - Restart all services (Running The Application part)